Exploring Exponential Runge-Kutta Methods: A Survey: Examples

 \paragraph{\bf Final considerations}

 The analysis of these numerical methods for the Duffing oscillator reveals important trade-offs between accuracy, stability, and computational efficiency.
 RK2, while computationally inexpensive, suffers from severe stability limitations that render it unsuitable for step sizes larger than $0.001$.
-The Rosenbrock method offers an attractive balance, providing reasonable stability across a wide range of step sizes while maintaining moderate computational costs.
+Rb2 is the most accurate for step sizes larger than $0.01$, while it becomes less accurate than ExpRK2 for smaller step sizes.
 Its non-monotonic error behavior at larger step sizes warrants further investigation but could potentially be exploited in specific applications.
+As for the methods of order 4, the Rosenbrock one appears again to be the most accurate for larger step sizes, while ExpRK4 may be a better choice for applications with higher accuracy constraints.

-ExpRK2 demonstrates excellent accuracy, particularly at moderate step sizes where it significantly outperforms both RK2 and Rb2.
-However, it incurs substantially higher computational costs than both alternative methods.
-The extreme computational overhead of ExpRK2 in this implementation—more than 20 times slower than Rb2 at the smallest step size—suggests that the method may require significant optimization before practical application to time-sensitive problems.
+ExpRK2 demonstrates excellent accuracy, particularly at larger step sizes where it significantly outperforms both RK2 and Rb2.
+Indeed, it might be the best combination in terms of accuracy and efficiency, depending on the specific application.
+The same can be inferred about ExpRK, when compared to the other methods of order 4.

-For the Duffing oscillator with the given parameters, the Rb2 appears to offer the most favorable combination of stability, accuracy, and computational efficiency.
-It maintains acceptable accuracy even at large step sizes and does so with reasonable computational cost.
-This makes it particularly suitable for applications where a balance between accuracy and efficiency is required.
-However, if highest accuracy is the primary concern and computational resources are abundant, ExpRK2 may be preferred for moderate step sizes where its superior accuracy is most evident.
+For the Duffing oscillator with the given parameters, the exponential methods appear to offer the most favorable combination of stability, accuracy, and computational efficiency among the methods of the same order.
+They maintain acceptable accuracy even at large step sizes and does so with reasonable computational cost.
+This makes them particularly suitable for applications where a balance between accuracy and efficiency is required.
+However, in applications where low latency is of outmost importance, the Rosenbrock methods may be preferred for moderate step sizes where its superior accuracy is most evident.

 These findings highlight the importance of considering the specific characteristics of the differential system when selecting a numerical method, as the relative performance of different methods can vary significantly depending on the nature and parameters of the problem being solved.